4WD MODIFICATIONS - GENERAL MODS

 There is no margin allowed with GVM: if the vehicle is overweight it’s illegal and can be grounded by state or territory authorities or police.
 There are heavy fines for this offence and insurance companies have been known to reject claims if vehicles are found to be overweight.

-If your vehicle weighs-in heavy you may be able to have it assessed by an engineer for a GVM upgrade, but don’t even think about it unless the brakes and axles are in top condition and there’s no rust or damage anywhere on the body or chassis.
+If your vehicle weighs-in heavy you may be able to have it assessed by an engineer for a GVM upgrade, but don’t even think about it unless the brakes and axles are in top condition and there’s no rust or damage anywhere in the body or chassis.

 As a rough guide, an increase of around 10 percent may be possible through suspension upgrades.
 An approved engineer will check the maker’s axle weights and any modifications made to the vehicle, before specifying upgraded springs and dampers.

-With the engineer’s time and new hardware the cost could be more than three grand.
+With the engineer’s time and new hardware the cost could be more than four grand.

 If a brake upgrade is required there’s more hardware cost and the braking system may need to pass a fade and performance test.
 More money.

 If the needed GVM increase exceeeds 10 percent the engineer may suggest an axle swap, or a wheelbase increase with an additional rear axle and that’s a much more expensive exercise.
 As a rule, it’s best to consult a specialised vehicle modifier for such tasks.

 In some cases a GVM increase is needed to handle the ball weight of a camper trailer or caravan.
 Key points an engineer will examine are the axle, brake and suspension capacities and the strength of the drawbar and chassis.